PLAYBILL VAULT'S Today in Theatre History: SEPTEMBER 12

 2001 All Broadway and Off-Broadway shows remain dark today, the day after terrorist attacks destroy the World Trade Center and travel into and around Manhattan is disrupted.

-2002 The Ragtime team of Stephen Flaherty, Lynn Ahrens and Terrence McNally re-team for the Off-Broadway musical A Man of No Importance at New York's Lincoln Center Theater.
-It will run through the end of the year.
+2002 The Ragtime team of Stephen Flaherty, Lynn Ahrens and Terrence McNally re-team for the Off-Broadway musical A Man of No Importance at Lincoln Center Theater's Mitzi E. Newhouse Theater.
+Starring Roger Rees as bus conductor Alfie Byrne, it will run through the end of the year.

 2004 Jerome Chodorov, the playwright whose My Sister Eileen inspired the musical Wonderful Town, dies of natural causes at age 93.
 His theatre writing credits include Junior Miss, Anniversary Waltz, The Ponder Heart, Tunnel of Love, The Girl in Pink Tights, The French Touch, I Had a Ball, A Talent for Murder, Anastasia Affaire (with Guy Bolton and songs by Wright and Forrest), A Community of Two, 3 Bags Full and the revised book of The Great Waltz.